 The installation of MySQL onto the Raspberry Pi should be straight forward.
 However, there is an issue that can catch you out to do with the file system size.
 If there is not enough space on the SD card, the installation will fail, so you should check that first.

 Check the file size on your SD card

 The SD card is probably 4GB.
 The filesystem will be around 1.9GB.
 This was done to make it fit on 2GB cards.
 To stretch the filesystem to the full size you need to run:

 should tell you that the filesystem has much more free space.

-Run the installation script shown above again.
+Run the installation script below to install MySQL.